joserodr68/Versatile-Forecaster/README.md

-# Versatile-Forecaster - A Time Series Analysis and Forecasting Platform
+# Versatile-Forecaster: A Time Series Analysis and Forecasting Platform powered by AI

 A comprehensive web application for time series analysis and forecasting, combining modern frontend technologies with powerful Python-based analytics.